 A big, exciting thing for us this year is that we are planning on spending cyclone season in Australia!
-Normally we don’t have too much work to do to visit a country, but with Australia we’ve got our work cut out for us.
+Normally we don’t have too much work to do to visit a country, but with Australia, we’ve got our work cut out for us.
 A few rainy days in Tonga with cell phone service got the ball rolling on planning our visit.

-We were very concerned that after the medical information was filed, that would ask us to do something else in person, like biometric readings.
+We were very concerned that after the medical information was filed, the Australian government would ask us to do something else in person, like biometric readings.
 We tried to contact a ton of people (even going to the TT Services office in Suva) asking if we could just go ahead and do our biometrics when we were in town (they only cost $37 FJD).
 The other option, if they were to require it, would be to either fly back to Suva or wait until we got to Viti Levu in the boat (late September) and take a bus.

 No one would take our biometrics, so we went off to the airport concerned we’d have to come back, but sitting in the cafe we received the email – approved!
 We have a one-year visa that we can start anytime between now and August 2018.